-One week research by photography studio exploring Superdiversity in Rotterdam with artist and designer Neeltje ten Westenend, taking place between 19 and 27 November 2020
+An online research by photography studio exploring Superdiversity with artist and designer Neeltje ten Westenend, taking place between 20 and 27 November 2020

-Rotterdam is a member of an international family of cities to which also London, Paris, Los Angeles belong that have earned the title of ‘superdiverse’.
-Superdiverse means that there is no longer a majority of ‘native Dutch’ people that dominates the community.
-The ethnic Dutch have become a minority amidst others, the largest minority perhaps, but still a minority.
+Recently the term ‘superdiversity’ was used by anthropologist Steven Vertovec as a way of looking at the mix of identities of our cities in a less reductive, less statistical way.
 Superdiverse cities like Rotterdam bring with them a next stage in the integration process, where ethnicity no longer is the most important let alone the sole factor with which people define themselves.
-Instead of the old dividing lines superdiversity seems to create new connections.
-Not only do ethnicities get mixed, communities also start being based on other factors like religion, profession, sexual orientation or neighborhood.
-In other words: the simple pie chart of ethnicity becomes mixed up into a collection of overlapping and mixing colors.
+Instead of the old dividing lines of ethnicity or language, superdiversity seems to create new connections.
+Communities also start being based on other factors like religion, profession, sexual orientation or neighbourhood, in which many ethnicities and languages are mixed.
+In other words: the simple pie chart of ethnicity becomes mixed up into a fluid composition of overlapping and mixing colours.

 Such a transformation is nearly impossible to catch using the conventional bureaucratic and scholarly statistics.
 To see it we have to go on the streets, in the restaurants, listen to the radio and go on social media.
-In this course we aim to do just that: to do empirical research in a superdiverse part of Rotterdam with the aim to understand how the city, its facilities and its public space are being used by many different groups of people; to understand what they value in the city, where they spend their time, where they spend their money, where they work and go to school.
-To make sense of it, to synthesize it in a new model of how the city actually works, we need to learn how to draw new kinds of charts and maps.
-And we will use photography to picture the superdiversity of the city, not so much the ethnicities of its inhabitants, but the myriad ways the city is being experienced by different people.
-Mappings and pictures together will together form an exhibition, an insight into what is for most of us invisible: seeing the same city through the eyes of others.
+In this course we aim to do just that: to do empirical research in a superdiverse part of your own city of residence with the aim to understand how (parts of) the city, its facilities and its public space are being used by many different groups of people.
+To make sense of it, to synthesize it in a new model of how the city actually works, we need to learn how to draw different kinds of maps.
+We will use photography and interview techniques to map the superdiversity of the city.
+Not so much the ethnicities of its inhabitants will have our attention, but the myriad ways in which the city is being used and experienced.
+Mappings and pictures together will help us in seeing our cities through the eyes of others.

-Regular tickets are available for 250 euro.
+Regular tickets are available for 250 euro here.
 Student tickets are available for 200 euro.
-The course is subject to Corona measures.
-We will determine in the beginning of October 2020 whether the course can take place.
-You can register for this Research by Photography studio by sending an email to email@example.com The payment should be completed by invoice two weeks before the start of the course.
+You can apply for the student discount, by sending an email to firstname.lastname@example.org including your proof of enrolment.
+Payment by invoice is also possible.
 For practical reasons, a maximum of 15 participants can take part in this course.